tganley/uad_software/README.md

 # uad_software
-Underwater Autonomous Drone capstone project
+Underwater Autonomous Drone project, part of ECE 494 at the University of Alberta